 Getting hold of some simple book shelf units is another great option and they can be used in any room in the house.
 The simpler they are, the better – and cheaper – because using them for family photos, treasured knick-knacks or even CDs, DVDs and magazines can give them a new lease of life.
 If bookcases threaten to take up too much room, go for simple shelves instead.
 They offer extra storage space for anything, not just books and take up very little space if you have a smaller area.
 You can paint them to suit the colours or décor of your chosen room.

 Simple Storage Ideas

-Hooks are another great option for storage and are perfect for hiding coats, clothes or even sacks full of toys for the kids’ rooms.
+Hooks are another great option for storage and are perfect solutions for hiding coats, clothes or even sacks full of toys for the kids’ rooms.
 Hooks come in all kinds of colours and sizes, are really easy to put up and can go absolutely anywhere.
-Use them to fill those nooks and crannies, such as the unused space under the stairs, the backs of doors and even inside wardrobes.
-If you really can’t afford to buy anything new or second hand, then try to have a think about unused space around your house.
+Use them to fill those nooks and crannies, such as the unused space under the stairs and cabinets, the backs of doors and even inside wardrobes.
+If you really can’t afford to buy anything new or second hand, for home or apartment then try to have a think about unused space around your house.
 The more obvious choices include under the bed or on the tops of wardrobes, which are great for storing things such as bedding, magazines, board games or work papers that you don’t necessarily want to put on display.

 You could even self fill some cheap wicker baskets or colourful plastic tubs with all the little bits and bobs that don’t have anywhere to live and display them on top of kitchen units.
 Finally, if you’re feeling particularly creative and don’t mind a bit of collecting, start saving up all those cardboard boxes that usually get thrown out.
 Decorate them in funky coloured papers, including the lids and then create a wall of boxes.
 Depending on the size of your boxes, you can store pretty much anything and the colourful designs will look fantastic in children’s bedroom or a family sitting room.